ROADWORKS ON RICCARTON ROAD especially between Harakeke Street and Matipo Street

 Apply for Halswell-Hornby-Riccarton Community Board Funding

-- The 2017 Strengthening Communities Fund will be open for all applications, there is no minimum request limit on this fund.
+- The 2018/19 Strengthening Communities Fund will be open for all applications, there is no minimum request limit on this fund.

-- As a consequence there will be no Small Grants Fund in 2017.
+- As in 2017, there will be no Small Grants Fund in 2018.

 - Organisations may only make one application to the Strengthening Communities Fund at metropolitan level and/or one application per community board area.